lauritz1000/ambient_pose_detector/README.md

-# Prooject for Ambient Interfaces: Bad Posture Detector
+# Project for Ambient Interfaces: Bad Posture Detector

 - Scenario:
 	- Spending a lot of time in front of the computer and forget to take care of your posture, regularly